e-nk/scandiweb-junior-dev-test/api/README.md

-# Product API
+# Scandiweb Test Product API

-The Product API is a PHP-based RESTful API that allows you to manage products in a database.
+This is a simple PHP-based RESTful API that allows you to manage products in a database.
 It provides endpoints for retrieving all products, retrieving a single product by ID, creating a new product, and deleting a product by ID.

+This API is deployed on `https://enock-scandiweb-api.idealcis.com/`

 ## Getting Started